liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

   first `Guestbook` in the list.
 - If the request contains a `guestbookName` parameter, use it to get the `Guestbook` by its name.
-This will be the case when the user clicks the viewwEntryURL and the adEntryURL.
+This will be the case when the user clicks the `viewwEntryURL` and the `addEntryURL`, defined in the `view.jsp` file.

-Here's what that looks like:
+Here's what the logic looks like:

     if (guestbooks.size() == 0) {